Does this come with a battery and charger?

 What is the guarantee/warranty?

 If you decide the Worx Switchdriver isn’t the right tool for you, we offer a 30-day Money Back Guarantee from date of receipt (less shipping and handling).
-Please call our customer service center at 1-866-354-9679 (Worx) and we’ll be happy to assist.
-For more information, click here
+Please call our customer service center at 1-866-354-9679 (WORX) and we’ll be happy to assist.
+View more information here.

 We know your tools are indispensable, so we cover each tool with a 2 Year Limited Consumer Warranty.
 You can extend your warranty to 3 years by registering online within 30 days of purchase.
 Already have your Switchdriver?
 Register now!